THLfi/koronavilkku-backend/exposure-notification/README.md

 ![efgs_inbound.png](../documentation/generated_images/efgs_inbound.png)

-* Inbound keys will be verified and validated on receive and then mixed with local keys in the database
+* Inbound keys will be verified and validated on reception and then mixed with local keys in the database
-  * Inbound will be made based on callback request when it arrives or once in a day after UTC midnight
+  * Inbound operation will be made based on callback request when it arrives or once in a day after UTC midnight
-  * Keys can be separated on database level by origin field.
-Origin will not be send to the mobile app, which sees all keys coming with region FI, which in this context refers to region of national server region, not the actual keys.
+  * Keys can be separated on the database level by origin field.
+Origin will not be sent to the mobile app.
+The mobile app sees all keys coming with region FI, which in this context refers to region of national server region, not the actual keys.
   * More information about verification can be found e.g from [EFGS documentation of certificate governance](https://ec.europa.eu/health/sites/health/files/ehealth/docs/mobileapps_interop_certificate_governance_en.pdf)